bmlt-enabled/bmlt-root-server/README.md

 ***Version 1.0RC3* ** *- June 14, 2009*

-- Fixed <a href="https://sourceforge.net/tracker/index.php?func=detail&aid=2806255&group_id=228122&atid=1073410">a bug</a>, in which the "Search for Text" link in the search specifier was broken for some browsers (notably, IE6).
+- Fixed [a bug](https://sourceforge.net/tracker/index.php?func=detail&aid=2806255&group_id=228122&atid=1073410), in which the "Search for Text" link in the search specifier was broken for some browsers (notably, IE6).

 ***Version 1.0RC2* ** *- June 13, 2009*

 - Tweaked the CSS for the info windows in the map results page to lessen the "overflow" caused by resized text.
 - Fixed a minor bug in the WordPress plugin, in which the tbody element wasn't being properly closed.
-- Fixed <a href="https://sourceforge.net/tracker/index.php?func=detail&aid=2805723&group_id=228122&atid=1073410">a bug</a>, in which the throbber wasn't being displayed properly in the admin control panel.
+- Fixed [a bug](https://sourceforge.net/tracker/index.php?func=detail&aid=2805723&group_id=228122&atid=1073410), in which the throbber wasn't being displayed properly in the admin control panel.
 - Removed some redundant code in the admin files.
 The dangers of copy-and-paste programming...
 - Added a note to the last page of the install wizard, instructing the server admin to create first a Service Body Admin, then a Service Body, then meetings.
 - Added a style to the satellite implementations to ensure that the single meeting header starts off at a manageable size.
 - Slightly tweaked the CSS in the WordPress style to keep the "New Search" menu centered.
-- Fixed <a href="https://sourceforge.net/tracker/index.php?func=detail&aid=2805918&group_id=228122&atid=1073410">a bug</a>, in which a long/lat of 0 was considered a valid location, even though it is the ocean off of Africa.
+- Fixed [a bug](https://sourceforge.net/tracker/index.php?func=detail&aid=2805918&group_id=228122&atid=1073410), in which a long/lat of 0 was considered a valid location, even though it is the ocean off of Africa.
 0,0 is now considered an empty long/lat.

 ***Version 1.0RC1* ** *- June 11, 2009*

 - Added a bit of CSS padding to the fieldsets in the Advanced Search.
-- Fixed <a href="https://sourceforge.net/tracker/index.php?func=detail&aid=2803269&group_id=228122&atid=1073410">a bug</a> in the WordPress plugin, in which the "New Search" link was bad for default WordPress (non-pretty URIs) installations.
+- Fixed [a bug](https://sourceforge.net/tracker/index.php?func=detail&aid=2803269&group_id=228122&atid=1073410) in the WordPress plugin, in which the "New Search" link was bad for default WordPress (non-pretty URIs) installations.
 - Added a link to the root server in the case that JavaScript is required by satellite servers.

 ***Version 1.0b5* ** *- June 7, 2009*